SumiSastri/dev-blogs/docs/aws-cdk/part3-workflow.md

 - in addition to the `package.json` file there is a `cdk.json` file (review both to familiarise yourself with what is in it)
 - for typescript the `tsconfig.json` file

+Lerna  or `pnpm` can be used as package managers across all node-based repos

+Once installed AWS and all dependencies have to be configured.

 ### Useful CLI commands

 check documentation `cdk docs`